vmware-tanzu-labs/yaml-overlay-tool/README.md

 If no templating was performed, then output is sent to the output directory specified at runtime, or if it was not provided, the default path of `./output`.

-If values files in addition to a defaults.yaml were passed at runtime, then the output for each values file will be `<output directory>/<value file basename>`.
+If values files in addition to a defaults.yaml were passed at runtime, then the output for each values file will be `< output directory >/yaml_files/< value file basename >`.

 If only a defaults.yaml value file was passed, then the output will be placed in the output directory specified at runtime, or if it was not provided, the default path of `./output`.